 Workplace Privacy and Employee Monitoring: Best Practices (White Paper)

 A free white paper that employers can use to develop a privacy-first employee monitoring strategy.
 It includes tips for reducing the privacy impacts of employee monitoring software, the role of employee monitoring software, employee monitoring software case studies, and how to choose the best employee monitoring software

 Guidelines surrounding the legality of monitoring employees in the workplace.

 A valuable resource for researching and understanding Europe’s data privacy law.

 Monitoring Employees in the Workplace: 6 Privacy Tips for Employers

 Want to start monitoring employees in the workplace?
 These tips will reduce impacts on employee privacy so employers can maximize the benefits of their employee monitoring strategy.

 How To Use Employee Monitoring Data

 Employee monitoring is a powerful workforce analytics tool.
-This article provides examples of how organizations can use employee monitoring data to improve their business intelligence.
+Beyond improving individual employee productivity, tools like BrowseReporter can provide valuable insights into how your workforce operates.
+This article provides examples of how companies can use employee monitoring data to improve their business intelligence.